-LoanStart.com is dedicated to working with responsible lending providers that prohibit abusive, misleading or fraudulent lending practices.
+LoanStart.com is dedicated to working with responsible finance providers that prohibit abusive, misleading or fraudulent lending practices.
 At LoanStart.com, we try to connect you with a lending partner that can offer you a loan.
-While LoanStart.com is not a loan providing service, nor does it represent or endorse any lender, we strive to provide borrowers with adequate information about the loan request process and what your responsibilities are as a consumer to assist you in making informed and responsible loan decisions.
+LoanStart.com is not a loan providing service, and does not represent or endorse any lender.
+Rather, we strive to provide borrowers with adequate information about the loan request process and what your responsibilities are as a consumer to assist you in making informed and responsible loan decisions.

 Prior to accepting any loan offer made to you by a lender, we recommend that you thoroughly review your lender’s policies.
 Each lender may have different loan terms and conditions.
 If you have any questions or concerns regarding the details of your loan, please contact your lender directly.